pshepper/pshepper.github.io/index.md

-Reform is the person writings of Patrick Shepper.
+Reform is the personal writings of Patrick Shepper.